David Willey claims ‘Mother Cricket’ scuppered South Africa time-wasting ploy - NewsBreak

 David Willey claims ‘Mother Cricket’ scuppered South Africa time-wasting ploy

-David Willey was pleased to see South African attempts at time-wasting fail during England ’s series-levelling victory at Old Trafford, claiming “Mother Cricket” had scuppered the ploy.
+David Willey was pleased to see South African attempts at time-wasting fail during England’s series-levelling victory at Emirates Old Trafford, claiming “Mother Cricket” had scuppered the ploy.

-England romped to a 118-run victory in the second ODI, squaring the ledger at 1-1 ahead of Sunday’s decider at Headingley after bowling out the Proteas for 83.
+England romped to a 118-run victory in the second Royal London ODI, squaring the ledger at 1-1 ahead of Sunday’s decider at Headingley after bowling out the Proteas for 83.

 South Africa never looked like getting close to their target of 202 from the moment they slumped to six for four after four calamitous overs, but at one stage a light sprinkling of rain seemed as though it might save them.